The Most Historic Restaurants in Orlando

 More historic eateries in Central Florida:

-I don't know if any of these restaurants will reach the historic heights of a Botin, but I like it when good restaurants endure.
+I don't know if any of these restaurants will reach the historic heights of some of their European counterparts, but I like it when good restaurants endure.
 Having longtime restaurants lends credence to Central Florida's claim as a dining destination.

 Feature image credit: Christner's Prime Steak & Lobster